introsde-healthbuddy/documentation/README.md

  * Developed using SOAP web protocol.
  * Interacts directly with the local SQLite database and creates the classes for all the tables.
 * **Adapter Service:**
- * Developed using REST architectural style.
+ * Developed using SOAP architectural style.
  * Responsible for interacting with external APIs, such as Instagram API, Forismatic API and Quoteondesign API, for requesting data through their APIs.
 * **Storage Service:**
- * Developed using REST architectural style
+ * Developed using SOAP architectural style
  * Works as a middleman between the data sources and other services.
 Talks with the Local Database Service and Adapter Service and provides the data to other services in the application.
 * **Business Logic Service:**
- * Developed using REST architectural style
+ * Developed using SOAP architectural style
  * Handles the GET/DELETE requests coming from the User Interface layer: gets requests from the UI, asks proper data from Storage Service, processes it and sends it to the UI.
  * Handles the calculations if a user has reached a goal or not: gets the posted measure from Process Centric Services, gets the person goals, makes the calculations, gets timeline item, processes it and send it back to Process Centric Service.
 * **Process Centric Service:**